maurges/every-rust-gui-library/notes.md

 So this means I can provide models from rust and use them from qml.
 Reactivity and the whole shebang coming for cheap.

 Oh yiss, qml is nice.
-I's so easy to create a simple interface with, with states, reactivity, layouts.
+It's so easy to create a simple interface with, with states, reactivity, layouts.
 All the basic controls are there, and while they look weird, they are not that ugly, just very basic.
 Now that layout is done, let's do this with a proper model.